HalikarnasModulerEgitimRobotu-HAMER/HAMER_mini/README.md

 -   Added "Skid Steering Drive Plugin" to hamer_mini.urdf file (http://gazebosim.org/tutorials?tut=ros_gzplugins#SkidSteeringDrive).
 -   Some changes have been made to the hamer_mini.urdf file.
 The movement of the wheels problem has solved.
+-   Added "joint_state_publisher_gui" to hamermini_rviz.launch file.
+Movement controls of the wheels of the robot can now be controlled on the RViz screen.
 -   Some bug fixes.

 New Requirements: